gravitational/careers/challenges/sre/challenge.md

 Here is a great question to ask:

-> Is it OK to assume there will be only a single target kubernetes cluster for this service?
-I will add a note on how support for multiple clusters could be implemented, but it feels like an unnecessary complexity.
+> Is it OK to pre-generate secret data and put the secrets in the repository
+> for a proof of concept?
+I will add a note that we will auto-generate secrets
+> in the future.

+It demonstrates that you thought about this problem domain, recognize the trade off and are saving you and the team time by not implementing it.

 This is the question we expect candidates to figure out on their own:

 > What version of Go should I use?
 What dependency manager should I use?
+What
-What framework/tool should I use to automate testing and deployment ?
+> framework/tool should I use to automate testing and deployment?

 Unless specified in the requirements, pick the solution that works best for you.

-## Code and project ownership

-This is a test challenge, and we have no intention of using the code in production.
-The work is yours, and you’re free to handle it as you see fit.
-If you don’t pass, you’re welcome to open-source it under any license and use it as a portfolio project.
+# Timing

+You can split coding over a couple of weekdays or weekends and find time to ask questions and receive feedback.

+Once you join the Slack channel, you will have 2 weeks complete the challenge.

+Within this timeframe, we don't give higher scores to challenges submitted more quickly.
+We only evaluate the quality of the submission.